RainierBarrett/langevin2D/README.md

 ## TODO

-* Implement neighbor list functionality for the Langevin class. -- Parallelism
+* Update neighbor list to work 'correctly', i.e. keep track of more than just r_cut away but a little bit more
 * Use neighbor list to make a calc_total_f_x() and calc_total_f_y() method. -- Parallelism
 * Implement an actual integrate function that takes in a particle and its neighbor list, and updates its position and velocities. -- Parallelism
 * Write a method to print each timestep to an output file.